 Figure 1.1.
 Region of interest for this study and areal extent of the Great Salt Lake during summer 2015.

 ridging leading to subsidence aloft and generally clear skies.
 Due to its elevation of 1300-1500 m, the Wasatch Front also experiences enhanced photolysis and ozone production during high insolation periods.
 Arens and Harper (2012) led a field study in 2012 to examine ozone concentrations throughout northern Utah both along the metropolitan Wasatch Front as well as in nearby mountain basins and over the Great Salt Lake (GSL).
-They found that higher-elevation mountain valley sites downwind of the Wasatch Front had similar or greater ozone concentrations than observed along the Wasatch Front.
-They also found that ozone concentrations over the GSL exceeded the 75 ppb NAAQS on 12 days during the 2012 summer.
-Regulation of emissions on a local scale has mitigated ozone concentrations, but there are other processes that contribute to high ozone concentrations near and around the Great Salt Lake.
+They found that higher elevation mountain valley sites downwind of the Wasatch Front had similar or greater ozone concentrations than observed along the Wasatch Front.
+They also found that ozone concentrations along the shores of the GSL exceeded the 75 ppb NAAQS on 12 days during the 2012 summer.

-To follow upon the Arens and Harper (2013) study, the DAQ modestly funded the Great Salt Lake Summer Ozone (GSLSO3S) study (Horel et al. 2016).
-The objectives of that field campaign during summer 2015 were to: (1) determine the areal and vertical extent of ozone concentrations over and surrounding the GSL during the summer and (2) improve understanding of the meteorological processes that control ozone formation near the GSL during summer to help DAQ forecast ozone concentrations along the Wasatch Front.
+Although increased regulation of emissions has helped to reduce ozone concentrations locally, the DAQ recognizes that the state of Utah faces substantive challenges to meet the current NAAQS standard for ozone during summer along the Wasatch Front.
+To follow upon the Arens and Harper (2013) study and improve understanding for the causes of high ozone episodes, the DAQ supported a modest field campaign during the 2015 summer, referred to as the Great Salt Lake Summer Ozone study (GSLSO3S, Horel et al. 2016).
+The objectives of that field campaign were to: (1) determine the areal and vertical extent of ozone concentrations over and surrounding the GSL during the summer and (2) improve understanding of the meteorological processes that control ozone formation near the GSL during summer to help DAQ forecast ozone concentrations along the Wasatch Front.
 DAQ forecasters indicated that predicting summer ozone concentrations was more difficult for them than forecasting winter particulate levels.

+In response to those general objectives, several studies related to the GSLSO3S have been or are being completed, including this one.
+Horel et al. (2016) illustrated the utility of observations collected in real-time from fixed site and mobile sensors for a case during late-August 2015 when regional transport of wildfire smoke affected ozone concentrations along the Wasatch Front.
+Blaylock et al. (2016) contrasted the impacts of lake breezes of differing intensities on ozone concentrations in the Salt Lake Valley.
+They used a Weather Research Forecasting model simulation encompassing 17-18 June 2015 to examine how strong opposing flow and convergent frontogenesis at the leading edge of the lake breeze front delayed the transport of high ozone levels into the Salt Lake Valley until late afternoon on 18 June.

+This study is focused on answering the following questions:

+To what extent does the boundary layer over the GSL serve as a reservoir of ozone and its precursors that influences ozone concentrations along the nearby Wasatch Front?

+How do local thermally-forced flows affect ozone concentrations along the Wasatch Front and in the nearby mountains?